 A manual has been developed to assist relevant laboratory personnel with a good level of analytical knowledge, but with no or little expertise in this specific domain to become accustomed with molecular detection techniques, and to help them adapt their facilities and work programmes to include analyses which comply with regulatory instruments in the field of biotechnology.
 The specific objectives of the project are 1) to provide theoretical and practical information on the methodologies and protocols currently used and 2) to assist in the diffusion and dissemination of skills in GMO detection and quantification, taking into account the context of the different working environments and individual needs.

-3. EC-JRC Training Courses on the Analysis of Food and Feed Samples for the Presence of GMOs.
+3. EC-JRC Training Course on Analysis of Food Samples for GMOs; October/November 2003; Godolo, Hungary.